Get Rates Near You!

 What Is an ATM Network?

+ATM networks use electronic payment systems to ensure secure transactions.
+For example, a customer of Bank A can use an ATM operated by Bank B through the shared network.
+Networks often determine associated fees or surcharge-free access.
 ATM networks can refer to machines operated by a specific bank or credit union.
 For instance, Bank of America has a network of approximately 16,000 ATMs.

-Either way, using an in-network ATM is crucial if you want to avoid costly ATM fees.
+Using an in-network ATM is crucial if you want to avoid costly ATM fees.

 How Does an ATM Network Work?